VSCodeVim/Vim/README.md

 `<operator>Z<char><char>`|Perform `<operator>` backward to the first occurence of `<char><char>`

 ### Input Method
-(Support macOS and windows for now, linux will come soon)

-There are two ways you can configure input method, using [`im-select`](https://github.com/daipeihust/im-select), or your own program.
+There are two ways you can configure input method, using [`im-select`](https://github.com/daipeihust/im-select), or your own program.(Support macOS and windows for now, linux will come soon)

 #### Use im-select